-I am thrilled to have been invited and look forward to offering the keynote address for this year’s Syracuse Symposium.
-I will present TENDER R/AGE :: RABIA TIERNA in a storytelling format that must, in this case, necessarily conclude without an ending. ¡ NO CAGES :: JAULAS NO ¡ Looking forward, too, to a workshop on the im/possibilities of art as intervention and as coalitional gesture.
+I am thrilled to have been invited to participate in the 2019 Syracuse Symposium.
+I presented TENDER R/AGE :: RABIA TIERNA in a storytelling format that must, in this case, necessarily conclude without an ending. ¡ NO CAGES :: JAULAS NO ¡ I also facilitated a workshop on the im/possibilities of art as intervention and as coalitional gesture.

-I am looking forward to participating in the International Forum on “Community Regeneration and Public Art,” in Chongqing, China at the Luo Zhongli Art Museum and Sichuan Fine Arts Institute.
-I will be co-presenting with J. Sarah Gonzales on our community eco-arts / arts-as-intervention project titled “Altering/Altaring the Landscape: Reseeding and Resounding the Earth.”
+I am thrilled to have participated in the International Forum on “Community Regeneration and Public Art,” in Chongqing, China at the Luo Zhongli Art Museum and Sichuan Fine Arts Institute.
+I co-presented with my friend and longtime collaborator, J. Sarah Gonzales on our community eco-arts / arts-as-intervention project titled “Altering/Altaring the Landscape: Reseeding and Resounding the Earth.”

 We are a collective of artists who vehemently oppose the border and its practices, particularly the border and immigration policies we are seeing in this current historical moment.
 We understand the history of immigration in the U.S. as a history of white supremacy.
 Since its inception, border surveillance, migrant detention, and immigration law has always been tied to fear of “racial taint.”
 And it is the very political, economic, and environmental policies of the U.S. that destabilize countries of the Global South, creating the conditions under which migrants are forced to flee violence, poverty, and environmental disaster.
 The current administration makes blatant its white supremacist and anti-immigrant views, attempting to paint immigrants as criminals, “illegal aliens,” and animals.
 Colectivo Fronteristas responds to how historical immigration and border policies are affecting people migrating through and along the US-Mexico border now.